TatsuProject/Identity-Subnet/README.md

-# Tstsu Identity SN#39
+# Taτsu Identity SN38

-The Identity Subnet project aims to calculate a human score based on various metrics such as GitHub account, Ethereum balance, Tao balance, Tao staked, and other relevant data points.
+The Taτsu Identity Subnet aims to calculate a human score based on various metrics such as GitHub account, TAO balance, Social Media and other relevant data points.
 The project involves validators and miners working together to compute and verify these scores.

-Update: We are live on Mainnet SN#38.
-Miners and validators can be connected to the subnet on SN38
+Update: We are live on Mainnet as SN38.

 ## Table of Contents